ellaboevans/alx-system_engineering-devops/README.md

 ## Credits

-The ALX System Engineering DevOps was created by Evans Elabo as part of the full stack software engineering program at ALX.
+The ALX System Engineering DevOps Repository was created by Evans Elabo as part of the full stack software engineering program at ALX.